danlargo/v4l2Camera/camControl/camControl_Readme.md

 ![Screenshot](./camcontrol-screenshot.png)

-- Can fetch and stream Motion-JPEG, YUV 422, YUV 420 and 16-bit grey-scale formats from UVC cameras (built in coversion for everything but Motion-JPEG format)
+- Can fetch and stream Motion-JPEG, YUV 422, YUV 420 and 16-bit grey-scale formats from UVC cameras (built in coversion for most formats but H.264/H.265 format)
+    - if you stumble on a format that is not supported drop me a line and I will add it
 - Can snapshot JPG, PNG and BMP snapshots
-- Can cast Motion-JPEG video streams via HTTP multi-part
+- Can cast Motion-JPEG video streams via HTTP multi-part streams
-- Can capture AVI-JPEG video files (didn't want any library dependencies on install)
+- Can capture AVI-MJPEG video files to file (didn't want any library dependencies on install so no MP4 capure right now)
-- CamControl is based on the Qt UI api and has native support for output of JPG, BMP and PNG image formats.
+- CamControl is based on the Qt UI api and has native support for snapshot of JPG, BMP and PNG image formats.

 - [ ] To Do - add raw MJPEG, H.264 and H.265 frame capture to video support with no re-encoding (raw dump to file)
 - [ ] To Do - add RTSP and RTMP casting for Motion-JPEG, H.264 and H.265 image formats.